Law firm details sexual misconduct by global ministry leader - WTMJ

 NEW YORK (AP) — Ravi Zacharias, who died in May after a high-profile career leading a global Christian ministry, engaged in sexual misconduct with massage therapists and carried on many amorous extramarital relationships via text message and email, according to a scathing, in-depth report from a law firm hired by the ministry.

-In his mobile devices, investigators found more than 200 photographs of women much younger than Zacharias, including nude images of a salon employee in Malaysia, according to the report.
+Five of the therapists said Zacharias touched them inappropriately, and one said she was raped, according to the report.
+It said investigators searching Zacharias’ mobile devices found more than 200 photographs of younger women, including nude images of a salon employee in Malaysia.

 In blunt terms, the report by Atlanta-based Miller & Martin said Zacharias had lied in claiming in 2017 that “I have never engaged in any inappropriate behavior of any kind.”